-Designed by Peter Alliss, the course drainage and conditions are truly exceptional, playable whatever the weather with no temporary tees or greens guaranteed.
+Designed by Peter Alliss, this scenic course has 7 lakes that strategically come into play.
+The course drainage and conditions offer truly exceptional golf all year round, playable whatever the weather with no temporary tees or greens guaranteed.

 Hole 1 2 3 4 5 6 7 8 9 out Par 4 3 4 4 3 4 4 4 4 34 Yards 343 183 448 235 128 360 273 287 358 2615